Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 ALLEGATION: ASHLI BABBITT WAS KILLED BY AN OFFICER WORKING FOR DEMOCRATS

-Babbitt died after being shot in the shoulder by a Capitol Police lieutenant as she and others pressured to enter the President’s lobby outside of the House chamber.
+Babbitt died after being shot in the shoulder by a Capitol Police lieutenant as she and others pressured to enter the loudspeaker hall outside the House bedroom.

 Babbitt, a 35-year-old Air Force veteran, was unarmed.
 An investigation cleared the officer of wrongdoing.

 The Capitol Police Department protects all members of Congress, as well as Capitol Hill employees, the public, and facilities.
-The officer was not assigned to any particular legislator.
+The officer has not been assigned to a specific legislator.

-Trump falsely claimed that the officer was the head of security for a certain senior official, a Democrat, “and that he was immune from all liability.
+Trump falsely claimed that the officer was the security chief of a certain senior official, a Democrat, and that he was immune from liability.
 He also distorted the place where Babbitt was shot.

 Who is the person who shot … an innocent, wonderful, incredible woman, a military woman, right in the head?
 Trump asked on Fox News.